terrabrasilis/ams/docker/README.md

 ## Docker for app

-A self-contained environment to run the webapp based on Python 3.8.10 and Alpine Linux images.
+A self-contained environment to run the webapp and sync task based on Python 3.8.10 and Alpine Linux images.

 ## S.O. settings